-The Pastoral Office is based in the centre of the school and is there to support the teaching and learning by promoting wellbeing and working with staff, children, families and other agencies.
+The Pastoral Office is based in the centre of the school and is there to support teaching and learning by promoting wellbeing and working with staff, children, families and other agencies.
 A high quality of Pastoral Care is central to our ethos at the Dragon; it underpins everything that we do and along with a high quality of teaching and learning, it is what our community is all about.
-The Dragon follow the Family Links Nurturing Programme.
-There are weekly team meetings that include the Director of Safeguarding, Deputy Head Pastoral Care, Pastoral Administrator and the School Counsellor, which helps to insure consistency in working together.
+The Dragon follows the Family Links Nurturing Programme which brings a carefully researched structure to our social and emotional learning.
+There are also weekly team meetings that include the Director of Safeguarding, Deputy Head (Social and Emotional Learning), the Pastoral Support Co-ordinator and the School Counsellor, which helps to ensure consistency in working together.

 Working with families can help to unravel any difficulties and allow us to work together in the best interest of the child.